 🧨 Norco Sight VLT CX (Spring 2025)

 Norco has managed to reduce the weight of their Sight VLT by 20% while incorporating a larger 800Wh battery.
-It utilizes Bosch’s latest Performance Line CX system, providing robust power and torque in a quieter package.
+It utilizes Bosch’s latest Performance Line CX system, providing robust power and torque in a high pivot package.

 Build Options: